 The auto reset 30 amp master circuit breaker is located in the rear left of the chassis and protects the electrical system.
-In addition, there are two (2) 5-amp fuses located to the right of the tensioner that provide protection to the safety circuits.
+In addition, there are two (2) 5-amp fuses located on the chassis to the right of the PTO belt tensioner lever that provide protection to the safety circuits.